by Dr. Lawrence Wilson

 THE PROBLEM WITH REMEDIES, IN RELATION TO ADHESIONS

-In addition, however, remedies have a tendency to cause adhesions in the body.
+A problem with remedy healing methods is they are more likely to cause adhesions in the body.
 This is due to their toxicity and that they upset body chemistry.

 WHAT IS SCARRING?